-Ed and I are not, but our daughter Kelly and her fiancee did.
+Ed and I are not, but our daughter and her fiancee did.

 Since we moved to the lake, most of this furniture has been stored in an extra room upstairs.
-It was a nice feeling, not only to see it all gone, but to know it will enjoy new life in Kelly and Roger’s home.
-Kelly even took furniture that my younger daughter Mandy will get someday, but currently does not have room for in her current apartment.
+It was a nice feeling, not only to see it all gone, but to know it will enjoy new life in both my daughter’s homes.

 I even let her take our sofa which used to sit in front of the new sofa table.
 I had a slipcover over it, but underneath it is navy which is a hip and happening color in decorating now and since we already gave them the matching chair a year ago, it was a win-win situation.

 I have wanted to get a new sofa and will happily start my search for it now.
 I am not quite sure what I want so I am in no hurry to replace it right away.
 For now I moved the two rattan swivel rockers away from the fireplace to the empty space where the sofa was.

 The bench in the above photo is one of a few pieces of furniture that I bought, most of the other furniture going to my daughters was handed-down to Ed and I from our parents.
 So the hand-me downs are getting handed-down once again.

 I used this bench at the end of my bed for years.